aws-samples/zero-administration-inference-with-aws-lambda-for-hugging-face/README.md

 * Stores custom container in Amazon Elastic Container Registry
 * Pre-trained models are downloaded automatically from :hugs: the first time a model is used
 * Pre-trained models are cached in Amazon Elastic File System to improve performance
-* Publishes a REST API endpoint on Amazon API Gateway for each model defined
 * Builds with AWS Cloud Development Kit

 ## Architecture